juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 If you have all of these, you’re ready!

 ## 1) Create a local cluster with kind
-Let’s start by spinning up a small Kubernetes cluster right inside Docker.
+Let’s start by spinning up a lightweight Kubernetes cluster inside Docker.
 This is like creating a mini version of Kubernetes that runs locally in your machine.
 ```
 kind create cluster --name otel-lab
 kubectl cluster-info